SupercomputingWales/slurm_advanced_topics/_episodes/04-cluster-partitions-best-practices.md

 keypoints:
 - "Do NOT run long jobs in the login nodes"
 - "Check your quota regularly"
-- "Submit jobs to appropiate partitions"
+- "Submit jobs to appropriate partitions"
 ---
 This section introduces best practices when working on SCW systems.

 ## Login nodes
 **Do NOT run long jobs in the login nodes**.
 Remember that login nodes (cl1, cl2, cla1) are shared nodes used by all users.
 Short testing, compilation, file transfer, light debugging are typically ok.
-Large MPI jobs are definetly not.
+Large MPI jobs are definitely not.
 If we detect heavy jobs running on the system the application will be terminated without notice.

 > ## Who is at home?
 > To help you realize the shared nature of the login nodes, try running this command: